asmakanwal-330/Fibernet-Customer-Churn-Analysis-/README.md

-## 📊 FiberNet Customer Churn Analysis – Pakistan
+## 📊 FiberNet Customer Churn Analysis and Retension – Pakistan

 A Power BI dashboard project to uncover churn patterns and early-life churn (ELC) behavior for FiberNet Pakistan — a leading fiber-optic ISP.
 This case study helps identify high-risk segments and suggests actionable strategies to reduce customer churn and improve retention.